wp-plugins/mycurator/README.txt

 2. Topic page tells MyCurator what to look for in your sources.

 == Changelog ==

+= 1.0.6 =
+* A few more Changes to support WordPress plugin repository

 = 1.0.5 =
 * Changes to support WordPress plugin repository